StarKRE22/Atomic/Docs/Entities/Factories/SceneEntityFactory.md

-# 🧩️ ScriptableEntityFactory
+# 🧩 SceneEntityFactory

-Abstract class for ScriptableObject-based factories that create and configure [Entity](../Entities/Entity.md) instances.
-Can be reused across multiple objects without heavy dependencies.
+Abstract base class for Unity-based factories that create and configure [IEntity](../Entities/IEntity.md) instances.

-> Provides the [Install(IEntity)](#installientity) method to inject custom configuration logic after entity creation.
+Designed for scene-based workflows where entities need to be created at runtime from serialized MonoBehaviours.
+Extends [SceneEntityFactory\<E>](SceneEntityFactory%601.md) and adds `Install()` for custom entity setup.

 ---

 ## 📑 Table of Contents